-No more impersonal gift cards and gadgets that pile up in the back of the closet… What if you gave your kids, grandchildren, nieces and nephews a truly useful gift for Christmas?
+No more impersonal gift cards and gadgets that pile up in the back of the closet… What if you gave your kids, grandchildren, nieces and nephews a truly useful gift for the holiday season?
 Here are three suggestions that will let them know how much you care, while doing them a favour!

 “Toys, clothes and video games are temporary, but education is a gift for life,” says Sophie Paquet, investment advisor and vice-president at National Bank Financial.
 “An RESP might not be the most glamorous gift under the tree, but years from now the whole family will thank you.”
 While this gift idea undeniably has its advantages, it’s true that it might be a bit intangible for a child in the moment.
 One way around that would be to give them a little message accompanied by a symbolic object like a book, a piggy bank or a wallet, that would allow the child to make the connection with the idea of studying or saving, and understand the impact that today’s gift will have on their future.
 “You can also make this gift more appealing to older children by discussing the investments you selected to grow the funds in their RESP,” adds Sophie Paquet.
 “For example, if you invested in exchange-traded funds for large companies that they know and like.”

 To open an RESP, visit your banking institution and bring your Social Insurance Number and that of the beneficiary.
 An advisor will let you know what type of account you can open based on your relationship to the child, so you can get the most out of the RESP.

 Give your progeny the opportunity to discover a new passion and acquire knowledge that will serve them throughout their lives.
 For kids who are curious, artistic or into food, these on-trend examples are available across Canada and cost between $10 and $120.